 Comparing the Golden Retriever vs. Siberian Husky for your next family pup?
-Perhaps you are just curious about these two breeds and how they differ?
-Maybe you’ve whittled your next family addition down to the Golden Retriever and the Siberian Husky, or are stuck about which breed to choose?
-Look no further readers, because here in this guide we provide all the doggy details you’ll need.
+Perhaps you are just curious about these two breeds and how they differ.
+Maybe you’ve whittled your next family addition down to the Golden Retriever and the Siberian Husky or are stuck about which breed to choose.
+Look no further, readers.
+We have all the necessary doggy details.

 - Height 21-24 Inches

 - Lifespan 10-12 Years

 - Height 20-24 Inches

 - Temperament Mischievous, Loyal, Outgoing

 - Golden Retrievers are larger.
 They reach 55 to 75 pounds.
 Siberian Huskies reach 35 to 60 pounds.